bengabay11/chromesy/README.md

-# chromesy
+# chpass
-chromesy is a command line tool for export and import chrome browser data.
+chpass is a command line tool for export and import chrome browser data.

 ## Features
 - import/export passwords